-A reader named Robert, from New Jersey, is working on a project in Japan.
-He sent the following photos and article.
+My friend Robert, from New Jersey, is working on a project in Japan.
+He sent the following pics and text.

-The intial view of Mt.
+The initial view of Mt.
 Fuji was breathtaking.
 It seemed to just appear and float in front of my eyes.

 I was in a tour group and made several friends...a married couple with a 7 year old daughter from Germany...and happened to find my mountain buddy named Tim, (5 years old) from Belgium and his mother, Tanya who is here on business.
 Tim and I became close buddies.
 They both speak English, Russian and Flemish!

 Well back to the story...I had brought a crystal up to the mountain.
 Ellie, I know you said to light a candle, but it was very difficult to find one, surprisingly!